wangjenn/selfcompassion-llm/README.md

 ---
 ## 📝 Disclaimer
 - All responses are anonymous — nothing is saved, logged, or tracked by the app.
 - This app does not store, share, or distribute full PDFs or copyrighted materials.
-All content is based on short excerpts, summaries, or personal notes from books I’ve legally purchased, or on publicly available sources such as peer-reviewed research papers and podcast transcripts
+All content is based on short excerpts, summaries, or personal notes from books I’ve legally purchased, or on publicly available sources such as peer-reviewed research papers and podcast transcripts.
 - This app is intended for educational and personal use only.
 It is not intended to diagnose, treat, cure, or prevent any mental health condition.
 If you are in emotional distress or experiencing a crisis, please contact a licensed mental health professional.
 ---

 ### ❥ *Thank you so much for using the app-- I hope you find it useful!
 May we all be kind to ourselves!* 💕🙏🏻
 ![selfcompassion](https://github.com/user-attachments/assets/6009a37a-be39-48d8-b736-ab19b9b6bcd7)

-This project is licensed under the [MIT License](./license)
+- This project is licensed under the [MIT License](./license)